finbarrtimbers/finbarrtimbers.github.io/about.md

 Things I'm involved with and areas of interest:

+- **Generative modelling**.
+Computers are making it easier than ever before to make art (or write code, or write text, or...).
+I want to see how far this rabbit hole goes.
 - **Reinforcement learning**.
 Computers that can engage autonomously with the world.
 What's not to love?
 - **Investing**.
 I'm looking to do more angel investing.
 If you're starting an interesting company, particularly in the RL space, please reach out.